Roshan4546/MernStack-dot_batch-/README.md

 # MernStack-dot_batch-
-This is my react projects
+This is my react projects.
 author - Roshan